Stony Brook University Libraries’ Anti-Racism Task Force

 Charge

-Focus on ways for Stony Brook University Libraries to address social justice issues through access to information and awareness via resources, instruction and programming:
+Focus on ways for Stony Brook University Libraries to address social justice issues through access to information and awareness via resources, instruction, and programming.

 • Create interactive forums such as seminars and workshops that engage the community in understanding the deep structures of racism.

-The Task Force was formed in the summer of 2020 in response to murder of George Floyd on May 25th at the hands of police and the national and international swift call to action against the continued racism perpetrated against people of African descent in the United States.
+The Anti-Racism Task Force was formed in the summer of 2020 in response to the murder of George Floyd on May 25th at the hands of police and the national and international swift call to action against the continued racism perpetrated against people of African descent in the United States.
 The task force was formed to take action to uphold the statement against systemic racism by Stony Brook University Libraries.

 Members (University Libraries)